fsdp15/CoorporateHelper/README.md

 Home: home page of the app.
 Displays information about the currently signed-in user using the Graph API.

 Expenses: used to submit expenses to undergo to approval for your manager.
-You select the date, the value of the expense and then an e-mail is sent to you and to your manager,containing the expense.
+You select the date, the value of the expense and then an e-mail is sent to you and to your manager,       containing the expense.

 Vacation: used to submit your vacation.
 You select the date for your vacation, and after submitting it, it automatically turns on the Automatic Replies in your Outlook with a predefined message containing your vacation period.
 It also blocks your calendar for that period with an OOF event.

-Here is a video demonstrating the app: https://1drv.ms/u/s!AhbdjVk58i1ah_EFwhWLfr3r3EHASw?e=0CRCra.

 ![Tab Personal SSO QuickstartGif](assets/demo.gif)

+## Included Features
+* Teams SSO (tabs).
+* MSAL.js 2.0 support.
+* Graph API.

 ## Frameworks